By Eric Johnson

 Ages 50-56: 3 wives

 Using this more sensible layout, Smith married an equal number of women in the teens, twenties, and thirties.
-It is misleading to leave Smith’s teenaged wives out of the statistic.
+It is misleading to leave Smith’s teenage wives out of the statistic.

 The youngest was Helen Mar Kimball, daughter of Joseph’s close friends Heber C. and Vilate Murray Kimball, who was sealed to Joseph several months before her 15th birthday.
 Marriage at such an age, inappropriate by today’s standards, was legal in that era, and some women married in their mid-teens.26